pvp-bot/demoparse/README.md

 Python (v3+) requirements: numpy, google-cloud-bigquery

 To record a demo file in-game use the `/demorecord nameofdemohere` in the buff phase of a match after you've loaded onto the map.
 Use the `/demostop` command after the match ends (the demo will also stop when you load out of the map).
 Demos are saved under the `client_demos` folder in your City of Heroes folder.
+Default configuration is for 10 minute match time.
 If you use the same name when recording a demo it will overwrite the existing demo.

 ### storage method